-- {true|false} true indicates that the active Q&A session should be muted; false indicates that the active Q&A session should be unmuted ().
+- $\{true | false\} true indicates that the active Q&A session should be muted;$ ٠ false indicates that the active Q&A session should be unmuted ().
 Both these options do not remove the questioner from Q&A queue; the command just temporary allows/disallows the active questioner to speak. - <conf number> The number of the conference where Q&A session is started and where you would like to mute/unmute the active Q&A session ().
-All arguments are required.